arccoxx/KnotNet/README.md

 KnotNet is an innovative machine learning model that draws inspiration from knot theory in topology and parallels between neural wirings in the brain and knot complexities.
 It treats input data as braid sequences (from braid groups), using trainable rotation matrices to "entangle" features across virtual strands, mimicking how neurons form tangled, adaptive connections.
 The model learns to predict knot invariants, such as whether a knot is hyperbolic (binary classification) and its hyperbolic volume (regression), when braids are closed into knots.

 This project evolved through iterative improvements, with the latest version (v4) featuring specialized sub-braids for local processing, gating for dynamic control, and multi-task learning.
-It's implemented in PyTorch and tested on synthetic braid datasets generated using the SnapPy library.
+It's implemented in PyTorch and tested on both synthetic braid datasets and real knot data from the SnapPy library.

 Key inspirations:
 - **Knot Theory**: Braids represent data flows; crossings apply parametric rotations for invertible mixing.